PID-fel/Pokemon-Showdown-Logger/README.md

 # Showdown-Logger

-Extracts relevant data from Pokemon Showdown Replays (Downloads) and updates an Excel sheet with the information..
+Extracts relevant data from Pokemon Showdown Replays (Downloads) and updates an Excel/Google Sheet with the information